hardentools/hardentools/README.md

 **Please note**: the modifications made by Hardentools are exclusively contextual to the Windows user account used to run the tool from.
 In case you want Hardentools to change settings for other Windows users as well, you will have to run it from each one of them logged in.

-## Authors
+## Credits

 This tool is developed by Claudio Guarnieri, Mariano Graziano and Florian Probst.

-## Credits
+You can find [here](https://github.com/securitywithoutborders/hardentools/graphs/contributors) a full list of contributors.

-Hammer icon by Travis Avery from the Noun Project
+Hammer icon by Travis Avery from the Noun Project.